MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-endsrv--end-debugging-server-.md

 HotMachine\HostUser, last active Mon Mar 04 16:05:21 2002
 ```

+> [!IMPORTANT]
-**Caution**   Using a password with TCP, NPIPE, or COM protocol offers only a small amount of protection, because the password is not encrypted.
+> Using a password with TCP, NPIPE, or COM protocol offers only a small amount of protection, because the password is not encrypted.
 When you use a password together with a SSL or SPIPE protocol, the password is encrypted.
 If you want to establish a secure remote session, you must use the SSL or SPIPE protocol.